 We recommend that you discuss your proposals with Planning Services to determine whether a planning application is needed.

 Once your application has been received, an officer will contact you as soon as possible, and within 28 days.
-The amount of time taken to determine the application will range depending on a number of factors, such as availability of a veterinary surgeon for the initial inspection and the amount of work required to comply with the licence conditions.
+The amount of time taken to determine the application will range depending on a number of factors, such as availability of a veterinary surgeon for the inspection and the amount of work required to comply with the licence conditions.

 No. A dog breeding establishment must not be run without a licence.